 Application for review of an Admissibility Decision

-- If your complaint was accepted for investigation and your request for an appeal was not accepted, you can ask the Ombudsman to review the decision not to accept the appeal.
+· If your complaint was investigated but your request for an appeal was not accepted, you can ask the Ombudsman to review the decision not to accept the appeal.

 How to submit your form

 - Double check that you have completed all sections, signed and dated the form

 - Save the form to your desktop or device

 - SCOAF staff are working remotely so we have no access to our post.
 This means there will be a delay in processing incoming post so please continue to send applications and documents to us electronically by email to our contact mailbox: email@example.com or the investigator handling your complaint.